 - Surf about their company and details; call their office or mobile no. mentioned on their website to check the authenticity.

-- Their email id should be professional and not of Gmail/Yahoo/live etc.; every established consultant/company owns their own domain/website and means they are licensed recruiters and not just anyone.Most of the establishments don’t charge the candidates, but there are some who charge a minimal amount but that’s for the actual recruitment fees (medical/admin etc.).
-Before you go ahead with your decision for a new job in a new country, always research before you put yours/parents’ hard earned money.
+- Their email id should be professional and not on Gmail/Yahoo/live etc.; every established consultant/company owns their own domain/website and means they are licensed recruiters and not just anyone.Most of the establishments don’t charge the candidates, but there are some who charge a minimal amount but that’s for the actual recruitment fees (medical/admin etc.).
+Before you go ahead with your decision for a new job in a new country, always research before you put yours/parents’ hard-earned money.
 You may end up paying a hefty amount and not getting anything out of it.

 This is the second time when someone approached me through social media, to take my advice if it was a genuine case or a spam.
 I wrote about Recruitment Fraud just a few months ago when someone else was offered a job in the US and was asked money.
 Somehow, these scammers target people from developing/ 3rd World countries.
-Please don’t fall in the trap of such scammers, keep sa
+Please don’t fall into the trap of such scammers, keep safe.